fnproject/fdk-java/docs/TestingFunctions.md

 This is a very simple example using a static variable - but any mock injection can be performed provided that the mock object is effectively final and can be captured in the lambda.

+Also note that `withAction` makes no thread-safety guarantees, and Cloud Threads are executed asynchronously and concurrently.
+Therefore, if you have several `withAction` clauses accessing the same shared state, you will have to take care of synchronization of the state.

 # A note on class loaders
 To ensure isolation of each function invocation and/or Cloud Threads completion, and to simulate the behaviour of the